zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 {{ MUST: migrate away from TypeORM back to Kysely }}
 **Step 0.** [Download](https://drive.google.com/file/d/1003-iIXqCA4v9lfhAcv3402hefEXk-qH/view?usp=drive_link) and setup `2-trpc-server` project:

-1. Run `npm install` in the root directory to install dependencies.
+1. Run `npm i` in the root directory to install dependencies.
-2. If you still need to create a database for our bug-tracking project from the previous exercise, create a new PostgreSQL database now.
+2. Create a new PostgreSQL database.
 3. Add the connection details to a new `.env` file, which you can base on the `.env.example`.
 4. You might need to reload your VS Code if it does not pick up the new TypeScript types.